 - A valid Form I-797 (employment petition) which was issued by the USCIS must be submitted.
 The form will indicate your current employer and the approved extension of your stay in the USA.

 - You will need your original Form I-94 annotated by the (USCIS) inspector when you were last admitted to the USA.
 Your original I-94 should be stapled in your passport.
 If your Form I-94 has expired, you should submit a valid Form I-797 Notice of Approval from the USCIS for each visa applicant.

 - There is a required non-refundable fee for each machine readable visa.
 Payment may be made by bank draft, money order, or corporate check made to the order of the “U.S. Department of State.”
 Cash and personal checks are NOT accepted.

 - USCIS may send someone to investigate your right to an extension; they can also interview you and your employer through its Fraud Detection and National Security (FDNS) office.

-Conclusion: Before going through with the process it is always recommended to hire a good immigration attorney to help you along each step of the way and tighten your petition so that you are more likely to avoid delays such as rejections and RFEs.
-Moreover, visit the official sites and do a thorough research to make your process easier.
+Conclusion: Before going through the process. it is always recommended to hire a good immigration attorney to help you along each step of the way and tighten your petition so that you are more likely to avoid delays such as rejections and RFEs.
+Moreover, visit the official sites and do thorough research to make your process easier.